 The IUCN projects that within three generations, or approximately 45 years, polar bear numbers could decline by over 30%.

-To protect polar bears, conservationists are focusing on strategies such as mitigating greenhouse gas emissions, limiting human encroachment, and protecting vital breeding grounds.
+To protect polar bears, conservationists focus on mitigating greenhouse gas emissions, limiting human encroachment, and protecting vital breeding grounds.

 By preserving the polar bears' icy habitat, we ensure they have ample space to hunt seals, their primary food source, and maintain healthy populations.